A Comprehensive Guide to Financial Derivatives: Understanding Futures

 The primary purpose of futures contracts is to manage price risks.
 For example, farmers can use futures contracts to lock in a price for their crops before they are harvested.
 By doing so, they can protect themselves from potential price fluctuations and ensure a stable income.
 Similarly, companies that rely on commodities as raw materials can use futures contracts to hedge against price volatility.

 Futures contracts also offer opportunities for speculation and profit-making.
 Traders can take positions in futures contracts to profit from anticipated price movements.
-For instance, if a trader believes that the price of crude oil will increase in the future, they can buy crude oil futures contracts at the current price and sell them at a higher price later, thus generating a profit.
+For instance, if a trader believes that the price of crude will increase in the future, they can buy crude oil futures contracts at the current price and sell them at a higher price later, thus generating a profit.

 Compared to other financial instruments, futures contracts have several advantages.
 They provide high liquidity, allowing traders to easily enter and exit positions.
 Additionally, futures contracts are standardized, which means they have predetermined contract specifications, such as the quantity, quality, and delivery date of the underlying asset.
 This standardization makes futures contracts more transparent and ensures fair trading practices.